Other Common Names

 "Front coxa with a large black-ringed spot near base, beneath; green color of tegmen not sharply confined to costal area."

-black spots may, or may not, have a white center or bullseye.
-In some instances these spots are all dark.
+may, or may not, have a white center or bullseye.
+In some instances these spots are entirely dark.
 See below for examples:

 A variety of habitats, but seems to prefer sunny areas of green growth dominated by shrubbery or herbaceus plants.